baidu/Familia/model/README.EN.md

     * novel_slda.model    # parameters for Sentence-LDA (libSVM format)
     * novel_twe_lda.model # parameters for TWE (binary file, including word embedding and topic embedding)
     * vocab_info.txt        # vocabulary table, Chinese encoded in UTF8

+### Weibo Topic Model

+We use the weibo data set containing more than 100 million weibo status-comment pairs.
+The vocabulary table includes 175,347 words, and the topic size is 2000 for SentenceLDA(SLDA).
+The weibo SentenceLDA(SLDA) is stored in model/weibo.

+    * slda.conf     # configuration for Sentence-LDA inference
+    * weibo_slda.model    # parameters for Sentence-LDA (libSVM format)
+    * vocab_info.txt        # vocabulary table, Chinese encoded in UTF8